open-cogsci/datamatrix/doc-pelican/content/pages/memoization.md

 You can also specify a custom memoization key through the `key` keyword.
 If you specify a custom key, `memoize` will no longer distinguish between different arguments (and thus no longer be real `memoization`).

 To re-execute a memoized function, you can clear the memoization cache by calling the `.clear()` method on the memoized function, as shown below.
-If memoization is persistent, this will clear all files in the cache folder.
-Otherwise, this will only clear the in-memory cache.
+This will clear the cache only for the next function call.

 %--